[Masters of the Void]

-Previous | Next
+Previous Next

 A project is an Xcode document, and essentially a list of files that make up one program.
 There are different kinds of projects depending on what the final result should be.
 For example, you can use Xcode to create application programs, but also to create screen savers or plugins.
-Each kind of project needs to be assembled from different kinds of files, in a slightly different way, and an Xcode project contains the information what to compile how.
+Each kind of program needs to be assembled from different kinds of files, in a slightly different way, and an Xcode project contains the information what to compile how.
 Due to the sheer number of settings involved, Xcode provides pre-made project templates that are already correctly set up for common programs.

-Xcode project template window
+Motv project template window

 Now click on main.c.
-Its contents should show up in the editor as text, where different pieces of text are coloured by Xcode to make it easier to tell apart the different parts.
-Delete the text in this file, and type the following code into the file (don't worry, I'll soon explain what this does):
+Its contents should show up in the editor as text, where different pieces of text are colored by Xcode to make it easier to tell apart the different parts.
+Delete the text in this file, and type the following code into the file (don’t worry, I’ll soon explain what this does):

 #include <stdio.h> // Defines printf etc.